Saint Peter: Leader of the early Church

-James D. G. Dunn proposes that Peter was a "bridge-man" between the opposing views of Paul and James the Just [italics original]:
+Dunn proposes that Peter was a "bridge-man" between the opposing views of Paul and James the Just [italics original]:

 Paul affirms that Peter had the special charge of being apostle to the Jews, just as he, Paul, was apostle to the Gentiles.
 Some argue James the Just was bishop of Jerusalem whilst Peter was bishop of Rome and that this position at times gave James privilege in some (but not all) situations.